Last Updated on

 If you primarily camp in spring, summer or autumn then it would be a good fit; if you are planning on doing any winter camping, then you might want to look at alternatives with a higher R-rating.

-We had issues with mould and—potentially connected—issues with the self-inflating foam not lasting for more than a couple of years, but we cannot speak to the causes of this, and you might want to survey other users to see if they have had similar issues.
+We had issues with mold and—potentially connected—issues with the self-inflating foam not lasting for more than a couple of years, but we cannot speak to the causes of this, and you might want to survey other users to see if they have had similar issues.
 But these mats have served us very well and we would highly recommend them if you can afford the price!

 - Light and compact – good for long-distance, multiday bike touring